rluba/jai-tracy/README.md

 # Tracy bindings for Jai

-Jai bindings for the [Tracy profiler](https://github.com/wolfpld/tracy) v0.9.
+Jai bindings for the [Tracy profiler](https://github.com/wolfpld/tracy) v0.11.1

 It’s originally based on [vrcamillo/jai-tracy](https://github.com/vrcamillo/jai-tracy), but modified to work as an auto-instrumenting metaprogram plugin (like modules/Iprof).

 ## Setup

 1. Ensure that the `tracy` submodule is cloned at the root of the repository.
-2. Build the static and shared libraries using `jai build.jai` at the root of the repository.
+2. Build the static and shared libraries using `jai generate.jai` at the root of the repository.

 ## Profiling run-time code